This can help if:

 Suggest they work in chunks of time up to 20 minutes followed by a few minutes to get a drink, get up and stretch, walk around.
-This keeps their energy and ability to concentrate up, and makes study feel more manageable.
+This keeps up their energy and ability to concentrate, and makes study feel more manageable.

 Block screen alerts

 If they’re working on a tablet or computer that is linked to their messages or social media, encourage them to block the alerts.
-When they’re concentrating, there’s nothing like a message alert pinging up to distract you.
-Then they can go for it and catch up on social media in their non-study time.
+When they’re concentrating, there’s nothing like a message alert pinging up to distract them.
+In their non-study time, they can go for it and catch up on social media.

 Agree on 'no phone' zones

-Have a conversation about areas of the house that can become temporary phone-free-zones, such as where they study and where you all eat.
+Have a conversation about areas of the house that can become temporary phone-free-zones, such as where they study and where everyone eats together.
 Encourage everyone to play a role in making it happen.

 Create a space they can concentrate on

 Try and create a quiet space for them to study in.
-Keep the TV down, maybe record their favourite shows to watch together in a break.
-Some people work best with silence, others with a hum of background noise, or music.
+Keep the TV down; maybe record their favourite shows to watch together in a break.
+If you have other kids, ask them to keep the noise down so their sibling doesn't get distracted.
+Some people work best with silence – others with a hum of background noise, or music.
 See what works for them.